 Long Islanders depend on groundwater as our sole source of drinking water.
 It is critical that we protect this water source to ensure protection of our health and our environment.
 Unfortunately, new and alarming information complied by the NYS Department of Environmental Conservation (DEC) documents 117 active pesticides found in our water supply.
 CCE has launched a new campaign that calls for the immediate ban of the worst two toxic pesticide offenders: metalaxyl and imidacloprid.

-Pesticide Free Schools: Protect Our Children’s Health VICTORY!
+Child-Safe Playing Fields: Protect Our Children’s Health VICTORY!

 Pesticide Neighbor Notification: We Deserve the Right to Know